burakcanbz/Buyzy-career/README.md

 5. You can add any user data with the correct form to userTemplate.json file and populate them to users.json file using seeder.js fil.
 ---

+## Admin Panel Features
+- Admin users can be directed to the login page of Dream Admin Panel to access the application with http://localhost:5000/dream-admin-panel path.
+- Only users with **admin accounts** can access the application.
+- Role-based access control to ensure security.
+- Unauthorized access is strictly prevented.

 ## Running the Application

 1. **Development Mode**: